osber1/loans/Notes.md

 - [ ] Extract validator to separate service (feign).

-- [ ] I have questions about time amount etc. errors handling in filter.
+- [ ] I have questions about ip error handling in filter.

-- [ ] Integrations test should fail at nigh time.

 - [ ] Add pagination and sorting with specification.